gpiozero/gpiozero/docs/cli_pinout.rst

 .. option:: -h, --help

-    show this help message and exit
+    Show a help message and exit

 .. option:: -r REVISION, --revision REVISION

-    RPi revision.
-Default is to autodetect revision of current device
+    Specifies a particular Raspberry Pi board revision code.
+The default is to autodetect revision of current device by reading :file:`/proc/cpuinfo`

 .. option:: -c, --color

     Force colored output (by default, the output will include ANSI color codes if run in a color-capable terminal).
-See also :option:`--monochrome`
+See also :option:`pinout --monochrome`

 .. option:: -m, --monochrome

     Force monochrome output.
-See also :option:`--color`
+See also :option:`pinout --color`

 .. option:: -x, --xyz